Skip to Main Content

 Key Databases

-Use the Databases A-Z List and choose the relevant Subject area and/or Database Type to identify which databases are relevant to you.
+Use the Databases A-Z List and choose the relevant Subject area and/or Type to identify which databases are relevant to you.
 You will see a Core Resources selection which flags the most important databases first.
 Each database entry is accompanied by a brief description so you can find out what is included in each database and why it might be useful to your research.

 Databases that are relevant across all subject areas include the following